 First, the global device lock (Lock) consumes a mere 4.3% of CPU-cycles in the single-worker mode but a dominant 54.6% in the 64-worker mode.
-As shown in Table 3, the device lock in Linux MD is spin lock, which controls concurrent accesses from WTs, UTs, and DTs to all the stripe_lists and metadata of RAID.
-In most cases, each WT exclusively accesses the handle_list, thus causing severe lock contention among these threads.
-Recently, Linux Kernel contributors also found high overhead of the device lock in the read path [52] and replaced them
+As shown in Table 3, the device lock in Linux

-Operations Function as example Description RD/WT generic_make_request() Send bio to block device queues (2 in stages ❷ and ❹) XOR async_xor() Compute parity data (2 in stage 3) F/R List release_stripe() Insert the stripe_head to stripe_list according to its states (1 and 4) Lock spin_lock_irq(device_lock) Global MD device Lock, mainly used for updating shared structs Analyze the states of a stripe and its Devs before handling (2) Analyze analyze_stripe() Others - Other software overhead 100 80 60 40 20 0 Single +1 +2 +4 +8 # of worker th Others Analyze Lock F/R List XOR H16 +32 +64 with a lockless memory barrier, thus achieving 7x improvement in small-sized reads.
-However, the device lock in the write path remains a serious source of contention.
+Operations Function as example Description RD/WT generic_make_request() Send bio to block device queues (2 in stages ❷ and 4) XOR async_xor() Compute parity data (2 in stage 3) F/R List release_stripe() Insert the stripe_head to stripe_list according to its states (1 and 4) Lock spin_lock_irq(device_lock) Global MD device Lock, mainly used for updating shared structs Analyze analyze_stripe() Analyze the states of a stripe and its Devs before handling (2) Others - Other software overhead

 Table 3.
-Key function calls and locks of Linux parity-RAID.
+Key Function Calls and Locks of Linux Parity-RAID